Bullseye-0xD4763/Computing-Laboratories-I/README.md

 - gloss-juicy
 - HUnit (optional)

+## Thanks

-And a big thank you to my partner https://github.com/NopeGuy
+And a big thank you to my brilliant partner https://github.com/NopeGuy